Systems Architect · Organizational Builder · Associate Director

 Operational Crisis Navigation

 Organizational stabilization, leadership transition management, change management architecture, interim operational leadership.
+Stood up the institution’s first virtual disciplinary hearings under crisis conditions; capability retained afterward for governance continuity.

 06